mpajunen/phamda/docs/examples.rst

 -----------

 Phamda functions are **composable**.
 The basic functions can be used to create new, more complex functions.
 There are also several functions to help with function composition.
-For example the :ref:`compose` function that takes multiple argument functions and returns a new function.
+For example the :ref:`compose` function takes multiple argument functions and returns a new function.
 Calling this new function applies the argument functions in succession:

 .. code-block:: php